BlockchainCommons/envelope-cli-swift/Docs/1-OVERVIEW.md

 SHARE_2=${SHARE_ENVELOPES[2]}
 SHARE_3=${SHARE_ENVELOPES[3]}
 ```
+> 🔥 **WARNING:** The above arrays assume you are using `zsh` on your Mac, which has been the default shell since 2019.
+However, if you have a user account that was created before Catalina (2019), and you've never upgraded your shell, then you're still using `bash`.
+In this case, the arrays will be numbered [0], [1], and [2].

 If we format the first of those shares, we see that the subject is a symmetrically encrypted message, and its assertion is an SSKR share, which is one of the shares needed to decrypt the subject.